 The European Society for Paediatric Endocrinology (ESPE) in collaboration with the Lawson Wilkins Pediatric Endocrine Society (LWPES) in 2006 set out on the herculean task of standardizing nomenclature and description of DSDs for taxonomical benefits.
 DSDs as a term implied a congregation of disorders with abnormal chromosomal, gonadal or phenotypic sex.
+In other words, a congenital condition marked by atypical development of chromosomal, gonadal or anatomical sex is known as DSDs.
 Genetic studies are a testament to the increasing significance of chromosomal aberrations in these disorders.

-The mechanisms behind inconsistencies in chromosomal and gonadal sex leading to humans to be, in scientific terms, hermaphrodites, have been unearthed.
-Strictly sex-linked regions of X and Y chromosomes with closely regulated genes and control mechanisms exist.
+The mechanisms behind inconsistencies in chromosomal and gonadal sex leading to humans to be, in scientific terms, hermaphrodites (intersex, the problem with genital development in the infants) have been unearthed.
+This condition is renamed as disorders of sex differentiation as new terminology.
+Strictly sex-linked regions of X and Y chromosomes are with closely regulated genes and control mechanisms.
 Normal meiosis I exchange occurs in the pseudoautosomal region with rare crossing over.

 Recombination outside the pseudoautosomal region leads to multiple permutations and combinations of mutations with consequential disorders of sex development (DSD’s) spanning across complete gonadal dysgenesis to mixed gonadal dysgenesis or ambiguous genitalia.

 Accordingly, a simplified classification of DSD based on the karyotype of an individual may be tabulated as follows:

 |Sex chromosome DSD||

 |46, XX DSD||